Cheer-Lab/electrophysiology/README.md

 Above is an example of time frequency content of a local field potential derived using the continuous wavelet transform.

 For spikes, an important step before beginning any analysis is sorting the spikes into distinct cells.
 This can be done in a variety of ways.
 Included here are methods utilizing a k-means algorithm, as well as a multisignal discrete wavelet transform clustering method.
 A couple examples of cells from these methods are shown below.
 Followed by the average cells detected on a single wire.
+These detections still need to be cleaned further, which can be done in a variety of ways, such as best fit, signal to noise ratio, or removing outliers.

 ![](https://github.com/Cheer-Lab/Ephys/blob/master/spkClustEx.PNG) ![](https://github.com/Cheer-Lab/Ephys/blob/master/spkClustEx2.PNG)